Brudalaxe/Profiling-LDMs/README.md

 # Comparative Profiling of Latent Diffusion Model Training

-This repository accompanies the paper "Comparative Profiling: Insights Into Latent Diffusion Model Training" by Bradley Aldous and Ahmed M. Abdelmoniem, presented at the 4th Workshop on Machine Learning and Systems (EuroMLSys '24).
-The repository includes the code and configurations used for training and profiling the AudioLDM and Stable Diffusion models.
+This README provides instructions on how to replicate the experiments detailed in the paper "Comparative Profiling: Insights Into Latent Diffusion Model Training" by Bradley Aldous and Ahmed M. Abdelmoniem, presented at the 4th Workshop on Machine Learning and Systems (EuroMLSys '24).
+The experiments involve training and profiling the AudioLDM and Stable Diffusion models.

 ## Table of Contents